flintoftid/edmctc/ReadMe.md

 coupled cavities, as implemented in [AEGPWB][], assumes that the energy density in each cavity is uniform ([Hill1994][],[Junqua2005][]).
 It therefore cannot account for the inhomogeneity in the diffuse field arising from any loss in the cavity.
-The electromagnetic diffusion model (EDM) was proposed as a natural generalization of the PWB method that is able to predict such inhomogeneity ([Flintoft2017][]).
+The electromagnetic diffusion model (EDM), another statistical energy analysis (SEA) method, was proposed as a natural generalization of the PWB method that is able to predict such inhomogeneity ([Flintoft2017][]).
 The EDM is a straightforward translation of the acoustic diffusion model (ADM) into the electromagnetic domain ([Navarro2015][],[Savioja2015][]); the differences between the EDM and ADM are essentially confined to the auxiliary calculations of the absorption and transmission efficiencies of surface and apertures respectively.
-However, the validity and accuracy of the EDM must still be established independently of the ADM since the realms of application are significantly different and the electromagnetic field is polarised.
+However, the validity and accuracy of the EDM must still be established independently of the ADM since the realms of application are significantly different and the electromagnetic field is polarized.
 A suite of canonical test cases was therefore created into order to explore the realm of validity of the EDM.

 Preliminary results for the canonical test cases obtained using two-dimensional models were reported in ([Flintoft2017][]).
 Initial three-dimensional models will be presented